 Advancing Peer Support in Integrated Health Care

-The Hogg Foundation for Mental Health at The University of Texas at Austin has awarded $900,000 in grants to three Texas community health centers (CHCs) to advance peer support in the delivery of integrated health care (IHC).
 Peer support is the principle and practice of incorporating individuals with lived experience of mental illness as key members of the care team.
-This grant program aims to further establish recovery and peer support as core principles in the delivery of care.
+This initiative aims to further establish recovery and peer support as core principles in the delivery of care.

 The Hogg Foundation awarded $900,000 in grants to three Texas community health centers to advance peer support in the delivery of integrated health care.
 The grantees have each been awarded $300,000 over four years to support the hiring of certified peer specialists.

 Texas is one of the states that certifies peer specialists and promotes the use of peer support in both inpatient and community-based mental health settings.
 Certified peer specialists work from the perspective of having “lived experience” of mental illness.
 They use their life experience and training to deliver peer support services in behavioral health settings to promote recovery and resilience.
 In mental health specialty settings, peer specialists are becoming key participants in multidisciplinary treatment teams, and have proven their worth as a valuable complement to standard treatment approaches.